LocalBack/Smart-Money-Dump-Hunter-Bot/README.md

 This repository hosts the open-source implementation of the **Smart-Money Dump-Hunter** trading system.
 The bot focuses on exploiting forced-liquidation events on Binance using free data feeds and a deterministic risk framework.

 The project is developed in phases.
-This repository currently contains the initial scaffold and the `collector` micro-service responsible for streaming market data into Redis Streams.
+The repository currently contains the initial scaffold and two micro-services:

+* `collector` – streams raw Binance data into Redis Streams.
+* `metric_engine` – computes rolling metrics and publishes to another Redis stream.

 For the full architecture and strategy rationale see the `Strategy & Implementation Master Report` in the project documentation.